TUVIMEN/torge/README.md

     torge libgen -r -o size the road to serfdom

+Output search results in csv (by default delimited by `\t`, can be changed with `-D` option)

+    torge SOURCE --csv -D '\t' your search query

+Note that most sites do not store magnet links in search pages and by default the above returns whatever links it finds.
+If you want to ensure that you get magnet links (or links in case of `libgen`) use `--link-conv` option with `--csv`.
+Although there will be noticable delay as this will go through all pages (but only if necessary).

 My fzf integration that adds magnets to transmission-remote or copies wget command downloading the books into the clipboard

 ```shell